yuliadm/mixComp/paper.md

 While the creation of `Mix` objects is straightforward, two things should be noted.
 First, **mixComp** procedures search for functions called `rdist` and `ddist` in the accessible namespaces.
 For most 'standard' distributions, these functions are contained in the **stats** package and do not need to be user-written (compare with the Section 6).
 To make use of these functions, it is essential that the string `dist` is named correctly (e.g. to create a gaussian mixture on the basis of the **stats** package, `dist` has to be specified as `norm` instead of `normal`, `gaussian` etc. for the package to find the functions `dnorm` and `rnorm`).
 Second, the names of the list elements of `theta.list`(for the names of the `...` arguments) have to match the names of the formal arguments of the functions `ddist` and `rdist` exactly (e.g. for a gaussian mixture, the list elements have to be named `mean` and `sd`).

-The following example creates two `Mix` objects, 3-component mixtures of normal and Poisson distributions.
+The following example creates `Mix` objects for 3-component mixtures of normal and Poisson distributions.

 ``` r
 set.seed(0)